 But drugs of abuse do not have to take over a person’s life.
 In fact, there are a number of medications that can correct chemical imbalances caused by drugs.
 When they are used, they can help drug problems to ease.
 These are five of those drugs:

-- Methadone: Some medications used during the withdrawal process are replacement medications.
-They are designed to mimic the action of the addictive drug, without causing the euphoria of addictive drugs.
-Methadone is one such medication, and according to the Center for Substance Abuse Research, this medication has a mild and gradual onset of action.
-That means it works on the same receptors as drugs like heroin and prescription painkillers, but it does not make people giddy with happiness.
+- Methadone: Methadone is known as an opioid replacement medication.
+Methadone and other replacement medications are designed to mimic the action of the addictive drug, without causing the euphoria of addictive drugs.
+That means methadone works on the same receptors as drugs like heroin and prescription painkillers, but it does not make people giddy with happiness.
 When used in a withdrawal program, this drug is applied at a dose that quells cravings.
 And the dose gets smaller and smaller with time.
 This can allow people to wean from drugs altogether.

 - Buprenorphine: This is another replacement medication, and according to the Substance Abuse and Mental Health Services Administration, it is considered so safe that it can be prescribed in physicians’ offices.
 That means this is a medication that could, in theory, be provided to someone planning an at-home detox.
 This medication is sometimes provided on a solo basis, especially in inpatient medical detox programs, so people can get the full power of replacement help, but there are some formulations that mix buprenorphine with a blocking medication.
 That combination allows people to get all of the power of replacement, while lowering the risk of abuse.
 Whether the medication is provided solo or in combination, it is typically used to quell cravings, and it is provided in doses that get smaller with time.